• Skip to primary navigation

 Conclusion

-Many institutions that give laptops offer incoming students a device that matches the program’s exact computing requirements.
+Many institutions that give laptops offer incoming students a device matching the program’s computing requirements.
 This ensures that the technology barrier does not impede students from completing their study and that all technical criteria are met.

-Also keep in mind that almost all institutions that provide free laptops to college students need you to return the laptop if you quit out.
+Also ,keep in mind that almost all institutions that provide free laptops to college students need you to return the laptop if you quit.

 Many institutions will let you keep your laptop when you graduate (since we all want a 4-year-old laptop as a graduation gift), but no one will allow you just walk away with it.
 If you attempt, be prepared to pay a large bill.